ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 * Interaction between different abstractions

 Note: These are the contents of this talk.
-I will first explain a little bit of what QEMU does, then present of the internal APIs QEMU has.
-Then I will talk about how they work and don't work together.
+I will first explain a little bit of what QEMU does, then present some of the internal APIs used inside QEMU to perform its job.
+Then I will talk about how those abstractions work and don't work together.

-## Incomplete

-* Limited time
-* Limited knowledge

-Note: Keep in mind that this talk is incomplete: we do not cover every single internal QEMU API.
-That's because we don't have much time and I don't have knowldge about all those APIs.

 ## *Not* included:

 * The <i>right</i> way to do something
 * Solutions to issues
+* Every single API in QEMU

 Note:

-If I were talking only to QEMU developers, I would probably be suggesting how to fix some issues and change how things work.
-We often see this sort of talk on KVM Forum, for example.
+Now, this is what's **not** included in this talk:

-Here I will **try** to not present solutions or suggest how to fix things.
-This is an introduction only.
-It may generate some interesting discussion later, though.
+I will **try** to not present solutions or suggest how to fix issues.
+This is an introductory talk.
+I hope it will generate interesting discussion later, though.

+Also, keep in mind that this talk won't cover every single internal API in QEMU.
+I am trying to cover what I feel are the most important ones for QEMU developers, but that's just my perception.

 # Context

-Note: Let's see some of the context: what QEMU does and needs to do.
+Note: Let's see some context first: what QEMU does and what it needs to do to do its job.
+But first I would like to ask a few
+questions:

+* How many people here know what QEMU is?
+* How many people use QEMU?
+* How many people use KVM?
+* How many people use Xen?

 > "QEMU is a generic and open source machine emulator and virtualizer."